Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/converting_to_geometry.rst

 Timing
 ------

-Grease pencil now stores "dynamic" data, i.e. how fast they were drawn.
+Grease pencil stores "dynamic" data, i.e. how fast strokes are drawn.
 When converting to curve,
-those data can be used to create an *Evaluate Time* F-Curve (in other words, a path animation), that can be used e.g. to control another object's position along that curve (*Follow Path* constraint, or, trough a driver, *Curve* modifier).
+this data can be used to create an *Evaluate Time* F-Curve (in other words, a path animation), that can be used e.g. to control another object's position along that curve (*Follow Path* constraint, or, trough a driver, *Curve* modifier).
 So this allows you to reproduce your drawing movements.